Snipa22/xmr-node-proxy/README.md

 7. Blob type ("blob_type" option in pool config section) can be as follows

-	* cryptonote  - Monero forks like Sumokoin, Electroneum, Graft, Aeon
+	* cryptonote  - Monero forks like Sumokoin, Electroneum, Graft, Aeon, Intense

 	* cryptonote2 - Masari

-	* forknote    - Some old Bytecoin forks
+	* forknote    - Some old Bytecoin forks (do not even know which one)

-	* forknote2   - Bytecoin forks like Intense, Turtlecoin, IPBC
+	* forknote2   - Bytecoin forks like Turtlecoin, IPBC

 ## Known Issues